-PHONE/SEND
+115 C PHONE/SEND

-Press the f button to initiate a VR session or answer an incoming call.
+Press the ver button to initiate a VR session or answer an incoming call.

-You can also use the f button to interrupt the system feedback and give a command at once.
+You can also use the & button to interrupt the system feedback and give a command at once.
 See "List of voice commands" and "During a call" in this section for more information.

-PHONE/END
+PHONE/FND

-While the voice recognition system is active, press and hold the button for 5 seconds to quit the voice recognition system at any time.
+While the voice recognition system is active, press and hold the button for 5 seconds to guit the voice recognition system at any time.

-♣ TUNING SWITCH
+TUNING SWITCH